phsiao/idxdo/README.md

 The `content` secion of the output json is the list of your identity documents by their key/value pairs.
-The key `kjzl6cwe1jw148h1e14jb5fkf55xmqhmyorp29r9cq356c7ou74ulowf8czjlzs` is used to indicate GitCoin Passport, and the value represents GitCoin Passport document that is associated with this identity.
+The key `kjzl6cwe1jw148h1e14jb5fkf55xmqhmyorp29r9cq356c7ou74ulowf8czjlzs` is used to indicate Gitcoin Passport, and the value represents Gitcoin Passport document that is associated with this identity.

 #### Show your identity document